Walking scheme level 3

 You'll learn to take girls on walks in remote country anywhere in the UK - except steep slopes, rocky ground, scree, loose rock and exposed ridges.

 - Attend a Girlguiding-approved level 3 training course.

-- Keep a log book of walks you have completed in the UK - for level 3 this must include 20 walks in the UK in remote country (as classified by Girlguiding) and may include walks undertaken before starting the Scheme.
+- Keep a log book of walks you've completed in the UK - for level 3 this must include 20 walks in the UK in remote country (as classified by Girlguiding) and may include walks undertaken before starting the scheme.
 Check the Girlguiding walking scheme for the criteria these walks need to fulfil.

 - Attend a Girlguiding-approved level 3 assessment course.

-- Plan and complete an assessed walk in remote country.
+- Plan and complete a supported walk in remote country.

 Who can do this qualification?

-You will need to have relevant walking experience or have completed one of the following:
+You'll need to have relevant walking experience or have completed 1 of the following:

 You must also have undertaken 20 walks in areas that are classified by Girlguiding as at least 'open country'.
 They must also fulfil the following criteria:

-- all must be at least 10km or five hours long
+- All must be at least 10km or 5 hours long.

-- six should have taken place in the last three years.
+- 6 should've taken place in the last 3 years.

-You will also need a valid First Aid qualification.
+You'll also need a valid first aid qualification.
 It must involve a minimum of 16 hours of first aid training and an element of assessment.
 You must also complete the 1st response e-learning.